sundaysenergy/whatismarkdown/README.md

 	- [Hobix](http://redcloth.org/hobix.com/textile/) - Formatting guide

 ##Take action!
-Demand that your web projects be built with Markdown.
+Demand that your content projects be built with Markdown.